2016-2017 Undergraduate & Graduate Catalog

 The Career Center helps you explore career options, develop career action plans, and connect with employers and professionals in your field of study.
 Through a variety of programs and one-on-one appointments, we can help you develop strategies that will lead to meaningful careers.

-Career Center advisors can help you determine your interests and values as they relate to career choices and provide career guidance or job/internship search assistance.
+Career Center advisors can help undergraduate students, graduate students, and alumni determine their interests and values as they relate to career choices and provide career guidance or job/internship search assistance.
 To schedule an appointment, call or stop by one of our locations.

 - Career testing and self-assessment

 - Career and major exploration

 - Job and Internship search strategies